About Our Team

 Sara-Jo Howatt

-ACMG Rock and Ski Guide
+ACMG Ski & Rock Guide

 As a guide, Sara loves meeting new people and helping them achieve their goals—whether on a multipitch route or while teaching rope rescue.
 She brings a calm, grounded energy to her days in the mountains, with a soft spot for good weather, good friends, and trying hard.